kent-rasmussen/azt/ROADMAP.md

 #Roadmap
+Think through getting settings to and from file in a faithful manner. menus
 Cut down on the file writing during report generation

 select which profiles to include in a given tone report